 By Lee Foster

 The kids loved to ride the hay wagon pulled by an authentic John Deere tractor, bought in the 1940s by the farmer, Joe Perry.
-In the first year of my pilgrimage, I was fortunate, as were many other urban folks across the generations in my hay wagon, to hear Joe Perry’s tales of farming in this urban environment.
-Joe has now retired, but the next generation carries the vision forward.
+In the first year of our pilgrimages, we were fortunate, as were many other urban folks across the generations in the hay wagon, to hear Joe Perry himself.
+Joe spun tales of farming in this urban environment.
+Joe passed away in 2018, but his son Doug and other family members in the next generation carried the vision forward.

 Some of the pumpkins are grown right on the property in large plots.
 Many other colorful types of squash-family produce are also available.
 Wheelbarrows and small wagons assist customers carting the chosen pumpkins and squashes to the family car.

 Kids like the large pyramid of hay bales that is built every year.
 Every kid seems to have an urge to climb to the top of the pyramid and tumble down the sides.
 But the special feature of the place is the ride in the hay wagon and the choosing of a pumpkin.

 Maybe the guide parades out all the 70 crops grown here, from chard to cauliflower.
-The farm is a show place, of course, but here are elements of the real deal, the real McCoy, the people who have been living out this ideal of urban farming.
-The spokespeople are the hard-working high priests of the plowed field.
+The farm is a showplace, of course, but here are elements of the real deal, the real McCoy.
+These people have been living out an ideal of urban farming.
+Certainly, the Perry family members are the hard-working high priests of the plowed field.
 Most of the audience has had no experience of food sourcing beyond a trip to the local supermarket.

 Ardenwood is more than just the Joe Perry Farm and its Pumpkin Patch, but that’s one aspect that is special.
 Many families return each October to get the family pumpkins and a glimpse at yesteryear.
 The legacy of Joe Perry will be there, forever, taking us around in spirit in the hay wagon.
 Above all, someone else will tell the good story one more time, now likely through the voice of the next generation.